Autherley Junction

+It was the subject of hot debate, as the Staffordshire and Worcestershire Canal tried to charge extremely high compensation tolls for the use of the short stretch between the new junction and Aldersley Junction, where the Birmingham Canal Navigations joined it.
+Proposals to build a bypass around the junction eventually led to the tolls being reduced to economic levels.

 History

 The Staffordshire and Worcestershire Canal was opened in 1772.
 It provided a link between the Trent and Mersey Canal at Great Haywood Junction in the north and the River Severn at Stourport in the south.
 A significant trade soon developed between the Potteries and the south west.
 0.5 mi to the south of the junction site, the canal was joined by the Birmingham Canal Navigations at Aldersley Junction, which provided a route for manufactured goods to pass northwards.
 In 1835, the Birmingham and Liverpool Junction Canal opened, connecting the Chester Canal at Nantwich to the Staffordshire and Worcestershire at Autherley.
 It was one of the new generation of canals, which instead of following the contours, used cuttings and embankments to provide a more direct route, and had locks organised into flights where continuing on the level was not possible.
 Its effect on the Staffordshire and Worcestershire was immediate, with most of the traffic which had previously travelled northwards from Birmingham diverting onto the newer faster route.

+Prior to 1835, Aldersley Junction had been known as Aldersley or Autherley Junction, but once the Birmingham and Liverpool Junction Canal opened, Autherley was always used for the junction with the new canal, and Aldersley for the junction with the Birmingham Canal Navigations.
+The Staffordshire and Worcestershire could now only charge tolls for the short distance between Aldersley and Autherley Junctions, instead of the whole 21 mi to Great Haywood.
+They had foreseen this issue when the new canal was being planned, and the Birmingham and Liverpool Junction Canal Act 1826 (7 Geo.
+4. c. xcv), under which it was authorised, had included details of compensation tolls payable to the Staffordshire and Worcestershire Canal.
+These had been set at 2 shillings per ton on most goods, but prior to the new canal opening, had been reduced to 1 shilling per ton, with manure and lime cheaper still.
+The tolls allowed the Birmingham and Liverpool Junction Canal to take a lockful of water every time a boat passed between the two canals, although this option was withdrawn when the Staffordshire and Worcestershire became short of water, without reducing the tolls.
+Instead, the Birmingham and Liverpool Junction Canal bought water from the Wyrley and Essington Canal, which joined the Birmingham Canal Navigations at the top of the flight of 21 locks that descended to Aldersley Junction.